Urban Agriculture

 In a Nutshell

 Urban agriculture is an innovative method of growing food crops and raising animals to cultivate locally produced fruit, vegetables, dairy and meat.
-The product of these farms is meant to be sold to others.
-If you want information on how to grow produce for your own consumption, please see our Community Gardens page.
+The produce from these farms is meant to be sold to others.
+For information on how to grow produce for your own consumption, please see the Community Gardens Tool.

 Practical Solution